Join the Floor Covering Apprenticeship and Training Program

 What Will I Learn?

-With the complexity of environmentally friendly materials and installation products the floor covering industry has grown tremendously.
+The floor covering industry has grown tremendously due to the complexity of environmentally friendly materials and installation products.
 Floor covering installation is a highly skilled art.
-It requires accuracy, keen judgment and mathematical skills.
-The installer must be able to analyze and think in terms of color combinations, patterns and measurements.
+It requires accuracy, keen judgment, and mathematical skills.
+The installer must be able to analyze and think about color combinations, patterns, and measurements.

 When Do I Go To Class?